qaisjp/lapis-mtacommunity/INSTALL.md

 *
 To make things easier I use the `bower` package manager to handle the frontend libraries.
 After installing Bower, execute `bower install` and the package manager will download the other libraries.

+You also need to install Go.
+Run `go get -d` and then `go build` to build the zip file checker.

 The final dependency required is `postgres`, the database system being used.
 You will need to install that and change the username and password to whatever you chose inside the `config.moon` file of the main project.
 Make sure you also set the API tokens and secret tokens inside `secret.moon`.
 See `secret.example.moon` for an example of how to structure `secret.moon`.